facebookresearch/seamless_communication/src/seamless_communication/inference/README.md

 ### Usage

 To utilize Silero VAD for segmenting audio, instantiate the Transcriber class.
 When using the transcribe method, audio will be segmented automatically if it is longer than chunk_size_sec, which has a default value of 20.
-Use a smaller value for better quality transcription.
-Pause_length_sec determines the duration of silence between segments and has a default value of 1 second.
+Use a smaller value for better quality transcription. pause_length_sec determines the duration of silence between segments and has a default value of 1 second.
 This parameter can be customized.

 ```
 import torch